msrshahrukh100/Google-CrUX-App/README.md

 2. Activate the virtual environment `. env/bin/activate`
 3. Install the dependencies using `pip install -r requirements.txt`.
 Run it within the backend folder.
 4. Set the value of `GOOGLE_API_KEY` in the .env file and then source it using `source .env`
-5. Start the development server using `uvicorn main:app --reload`.
-Run it within the backend folder.
+5. Go to the backend code folder `cd backend/crux`
-4. In a browser navigate to `http://localhost:8000/docs` where you can try the /metrics endpoint of the app.
+5. Start the development server using `python manage.py runserver`.

-To try the endpoint on the `http://localhost:8000/docs` url, enter the value of the URL and it should give you the CrUX report of the url as response.
+To try the endpoint on the `http://localhost:8000/metrics` url, pass any url as a get parameter and use the key as `url`.
+It will give the metrics as JSON.

 ### Steps to configure Frontend
 1. Go into the frontend folder using `cd frontend`